jiren/raspar/README.md

 end
 ```

+- Include 'Raspar' module to class
-- Add domain url using domain method.
-This will help selecting parser according to url.
+- Add domain url using 'domain' method.
+This will help selecting scraper according to url.
 - Define field which is going to parse.
 First argument is 'css' selector or 'xpath'.
 Second argument contain option.
   - Valid options are :attr, :eval.
   - :attr is selecting particular attribute for html element.
 In example for image, select image url using :attr => 'src'